A new, state of the art leisure centre will be built on council-owned land off the A511 (Stephenson Way).

 The other recreation facilities in that area, such as the football pitches, the 3G pitches and the fishing lake, would be kept the same.

-We are continually talking to clubs, organisations and individuals who use Hermitage Leisure Centre, as well as other organisations who would be affected by a decision to build a new leisure centre, including Whitwick Parish Council and sports clubs who currently use other facilities.
+We are continually talking to clubs, organisations and individuals who use Hermitage Leisure Centre, as well as other organisations who will be affected by the decision to build a new leisure centre, including Whitwick Parish Council and sports clubs who currently use other facilities.